jpbempel/jpbempel.github.io/_posts/startup-containers-tieredcompilation.md

 Total Compilation time: 17718ms
 ```

-Let's measure with only C1 by using `-XX:
+Let's measure with only C1 by using `-XX:TieredStopAtLevel=1`

 ```
 Total Compilation time: 1261ms